Neha-238/Certificate-Verification-System/README.md

 <b>3.
 Certificate Management:</b>
          <b>Certificate Format:</b> The system includes a predefined certificate format with
           placeholders for the certificate data.
-Once the student’s ID is searched, the fields in the certificate format are automatically filled with the student’s information.
+Once the student’s ID is searched, the fields in the certificate format are automatically filled with the student’s information. <br>
          <b>Date Display:</b> The certificate will include the internship’s starting and ending
           dates, ensuring students have all necessary details.